-- Extends the income and excise tax credits for biodiesel and biodiesel mixtures at \$1.00 per gallon through 2026.
-Extends the \$0.10 per gallon small agri-biodiesel producer credit, and the \$0.50 per gallon excise tax credit for alternative fuel and alternative fuel mixtures through 2026. - The bill repeals liquid hydrogen as an alternative fuel under the alternative fuel and alternative fuel mixture credit.

-• Impact: Provides a five-year extension of the tax incentives for the production of biodiesel and alternative fuels, affording greater certainty for these producers in the energy sector.
+- No substantive changes. - Extends the income and excise tax credits for biodiesel and biodiesel mixtures at \$1.00 per gallon through 2026.
+Extends the \$0.10 per gallon small agri-biodiesel producer credit, and the \$0.50 per gallon excise tax credit for alternative fuel and alternative fuel mixtures through 2026. - The bill repeals liquid hydrogen as an alternative fuel under the alternative fuel and alternative fuel mixture credit. - Impact: Provides a five-year extension of the tax incentives for the production of biodiesel and alternative fuels, affording greater certainty for these producers in the energy sector.

-Section 136202.
-Extension of Second-Generation Biofuel Incentives.
+SFC Section 126202 [House Section 136202].
+Extension Of Second-Generation Biofuel Incentives.